Home/ Blog/ Preventive Care/

 As we age, our immune system weakens over time, putting us at higher risk for contracting certain diseases and becoming sicker from those diseases as a result.
 There are several diseases that are higher risk for seniors, including shingles, the flu, and more recently, COVID-19.

 According to the CDC, almost 1 out of every 3 people in the United States will develop shingles in their lifetime, and that risk increases as you age.
-In recent years, an estimated 70 to 85% of seasonal flu-related deaths and 50 to 70% of seasonal flu-related hospitalizations have occurred in adults 65 years and older.
-And as we’ve seen over the past few years, COVID-19 related hospitalizations and deaths have also disproportionately affected the 65+ community.
+For the 2019-2020 flu season, over 50 percent of seasonal flu-related hospitalizations occurred in people 65 years and older, with adults 65+ accounting for 72% of flu-related deaths.
+In 2023, COVID-19 related hospitalizations and deaths have also disproportionately affected the 65+ community, with seniors making up almost 90% of COVID-19 related deaths.
+Finally, Respiratory Syncytial Virus (RSV) leads to 6,000 to 10,000 deaths for older adults annually.

 These numbers could be drastically reduced through vaccination and prevention.
 Here are answers to a few common questions we receive from seniors and their family members about which vaccines for seniors are necessary.